 If you do not have, on hand the funds necessary to make a down payment equivalent to 20% of the value of the immovable, you will then have to consider the possibility that your lender will obtain, on your behalf, loan insurance from Canada Mortgage and Housing Corporation (CMHC) or with a private insurer Sagen (formerly named Genworth).
 You will then be able to finance your purchase up to 95% of the sale’s price.
 It goes without saying that a hypothecary insurer will charge a premium, the payment of which will allow your financial institution to lend to you the amount you wish to obtain.
 This premium varies between 0.50% and 4.25% of the price paid, and can be added to the amount of your loan.

 In theory, it is not possible to reimburse the capital before the expiry of the term, and the interest rate is fixed for its duration.
 The closed loan is appreciated for its stability, as if interest rates increase, the borrower has the assurance that the amount of its payments will not fluctuate.
-On the other hand, the lender may ask for the payment of a penalty if you reimburse the capital of the loan before its due date.
+On the other hand, the lender may ask for the payment of an indemnity (penalty) if you reimburse the capital of the loan before its due date.

 Open loan (for a maximum term from three months to one year)